HybridNetworks/mikrotik-dude-icons/README.md

 Click the "Generate Code" button.

-**5.- Copy Code & Download RSC Script**
+**5.- Copy Code & Download RSC Script & Download Zip**

 You can copy the generated code to your clipboard by clicking the "Copy Code" button.
 If you want to download the generated code as a script file, click the "Download RSC" button.
 This will create a file named dude-icons.rsc containing the script and save it to your computer.
+You can also select images and download a zip file, click the "Download ZIP" button.

 **Additional Notes**
 * Web browser with JavaScript support.